 - Has an ongoing, direct relationship with the operating department heads on the implementation and administration of the programs.

-- Was hired as a result of her/his educational & administrative background and qualifications.
+- Was hired as a result of her or his educational and administrative background and qualifications.

 - Is a member of ICMA and, therefore, must adhere to the ICMA Code of Ethics, which was adopted by ICMA in 1924 and which governs each member’s professional and personal conduct.